alexbfree/thesis/src/chapter-1.md

 ![Figure 1.2: The Structure of This Thesis](./src/figs/fig1.2-thesis-structure.jpg){#figure-1.2}

 [Chapter 2](#chapter-2) contains a literature review.
 The first part [[2.1](#2.1)] examines the difference between data and information, outlines the central role data has taken in our society, why people need effective access to their data and how laws have been introduced to try and deliver this.
 The second [[2.2](#2.2)] serves as history of personal data interaction, from Personal Information Management to the emergence of complex digital lives involving relationships with many data-holding providers.
-Finally, [[2.3](#2.3)] charts a path from _HCI_ and _Human-Data Interaction_ foundations through to the embracing of sociotechnical thinking around data and the current bleeding edge [@dictBleedingEdge] of human-centred innovation, leading to the primary academic Research Question (RQ) of this thesis:
+Finally, [[2.3](#2.3)] charts a path from _HCI_ and _HDI_ foundations through to the embracing of sociotechnical thinking around data and the current bleeding edge [@dictBleedingEdge] of human-centred innovation, leading to the primary academic Research Question (RQ) of this thesis:

 > _"What relationship do people need with their personal data?"_ [[2.4](#RQ)].